New Zealand thrash Netherlands to maintain perfect start at World Cup

 Five big names who will miss the 2023 Cricket World Cup

-New Zealand had earlier avenged their narrow defeat in the 2019 World Cup final after beating England by nine wickets in Ahmedabad last week.
+New Zealand had earlier avenged their narrow defeat in the 2019 International Cricket Council (ICC) World Cup final after beating England by nine wickets in Ahmedabad, India last week.

 It was the Netherlands’ second consecutive defeat after losing their opening game against Pakistan by 81 runs.